kdheepak/blog/content/23-technical-writing.md

 <!-- END SLIDES -->

-With good IDEs for \LaTeX\ this isn't as bad as it looks, although they still hinder the writer's flow.
+With good IDEs for $\LaTeX$ this isn't as bad as it looks, although they still hinder the writer's flow.
-Over time and with experience, one can become proficient in \LaTeX.
+Over time and with experience, one can become proficient in $\LaTeX$.
-And once you invest the time to learn \LaTeX\ I can't think of any reason why you would go back to Word.
+And once you invest the time to learn $\LaTeX$ I can't think of any reason why you would go back to Word.
 But it is likely that beginners will have a hard time getting started.
-So, if you cannot afford to experiment with \LaTeX, are you resigned to Word?
+So, if you cannot afford to experiment with $\LaTeX$, are you resigned to Word?
 I don't think so.
 Markdown to the rescue!